mitaiethics/mitaiethics.github.io/resources.md

 permalink: /resources/
 ---

 Interested in learning more?
 Here is a compilation of resources and opportunities for MIT-affiliates to continue exploring the ethical implications of AI technologies.
-If there are any additional resources you think we should add to this list, please contact the [organizing team](https://mitaiethics.github.io/organizers).
+If there are any additional resources you think should be added to this list, please contact the [organizing team](https://mitaiethics.github.io/organizers).

 ### Courses